 Exudative or “wet” AMD is less common (occurring in fifteen percent of people with AMD) but is more serious.
 In the wet form, abnormal blood vessels (choroidal neovascularization) grow beneath the retina, allowing leakage of fluid and blood and creating distortion or a blind spot in the center of vision.
 If the blood vessels are not growing directly beneath the center of the macula (the fovea), laser surgery is sometimes effective.
 This procedure usually does not improve vision but prevents further loss of vision.

 Unfortunately, in most cases, blood vessel growth occurs directly beneath the fovea.
 For such cases, since late 2005 we have been using pharmacological agents that block the leakage from these abnormal blood vessels.
-These medications (Avastin and Lucentis) are injected directly into the eye in a painless, simple office procedure, and have revolutionized AMD treatment.
+These medications are injected directly into the eye in a painless, simple office procedure, and have revolutionized AMD treatment.
 In several studies, treatment has been found to maintain vision in 95% of patients for an indefinite time period; 40% of patients maintain a vision of 20/40 or better, good enough for an unlimited driver’s license.
-At Eye Care of Maine, we have hundreds of patients under treatment, and use either Avastin or Lucentis, depending on various circumstances.
-For those few patients who fail both medications, we offer Photodynamic Therapy using intravenous Visudyne combined with Avastin and low energy laser.
+At Eye Care of Maine, we have hundreds of patients under Anti-VEGF treatment, depending on various circumstances.

-The main drawback of Avastin and Lucentis treatment is the need for frequent follow-up visits, and the need for frequent injections.
-For our Avastin patients, the average interval between treatments is about two to three months; for Lucentis, the interval is somewhat shorter.
-Most of our wet AMD patients are seen every four to six weeks.
-Click here for more information about Avastin and Lucentis.
+The main drawback of Anti-VEGF treatment is the need for frequent follow-up visits, and the need for frequent injections.
+Most of our wet AMD patients are seen every four to six weeks, however many are able to go 2-3 months between treatments.
+Click here for more information about Anti-VEGF treatments.